florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 - *Determinism*: The majority of Wasm code is deterministic and undefined behavior is prevented through validation before execution of Wasm code happens.
     There are only three possible sources of indeterminism:
-    - Functions exposed by the host application and imported into a Wasm instance can cause side-effects and introduce indeterminism@spec[sec.~4.4.10].
+    + Functions exposed by the host application and imported into a Wasm instances can cause side-effects and introduce indeterminism@spec[sec.~4.4.10].
-    - NaN float values and operations on them are not defined deterministically, because there exists a variety of different NaN values@spec[sec.~2.2.3].
+    + NaN float values and operations on them are not defined deterministically, because there exists a variety of different NaN values@spec[sec.~2.2.3].
-    - Wasm instances can grow their memory or tables through the `memory.grow` and `table.grow` instructions.
+    + Wasm instances can grow their memory or tables through the `memory.grow` and `table.grow` instructions.
         Wasm runtimes are able to make these instructions fail, either due to missing resources, because of resource limitations or any other reason without determinism@spec[sec.~4.4.6, sec.~4.4.7].
 - *Parallelizable*: Wasm bytecode is designed for operations on it to be easy to parallelize@spec[sec.~1.1.1].
     This applies to decoding, validation and compilation of Wasm bytecode and it may allow for faster startup times of Wasm instances.